 9. Crispy Baked Chicken Skin-ny Dippers

-If you are looking for a crunchy and salty snack or appetizer recipe, this is the recipe for you!
-These extra crispy chicken skins are a perfect no carb chip replacement.
-When following a no carb diet, you may find yourself without many easy snack options, but we're sure that you will love munching on these chicken skins!
+If you are looking for a crunchy and salty no-carb snack or appetizer recipe, this is the recipe for you!
+These extra crispy chicken skins are a perfect no-carb chip replacement.
+When following a no-carb diet, you may find yourself without many easy snack options, but we're sure that you will love munching on these chicken skins!